Chapter 70

 "Of course, I am.
 The guy is severely wounded.
 Where can he go?
 Nowhere?
 He's an easy target."

-At that moment the infocom started to bleep.
+At that moment the com system started to beep.

-"That's the admiral of the Basilisaea," Darth Golluth said looking at the codes that hovered above the display.
+"That's the admiral of the Basilisæa," Darth Golluth said looking at the codes that hovered above the display.
 The image of the admiral popped up.

-"My lord, my men have landed near Ktafunda.
+"My lord, my men have been at Ktafunda.
 They contacted two of your last spies.
 The others seemed to have disappeared.
 Probably they are dead.
 These last wretched creatures needed a thorough interrogation before they told my men that the Tydon guy was severely wounded in a burning building.
 He was brought ...."

 "I know, I know.
-Have you found out where he is now, so your men can bring him on board the Basilisaea and you can bring him to me."
+Have you found out where he is now, so your men can bring him on board the Basilisæa and transport him to Palomintar Four."

 Darth Golluth slammed the desk near the display.
 Some droids squeaked and rolled over.
 The holographic image of admiral Vestor became unstable and blurred.
 It took several minutes before the image got stable again.